Art of the Low Countries: Renaissance and Mannerism

 The 16th century was a period of response to Italian Renaissance art and the development of several distinctly Netherlandish themes.
-At the start of the century Hieronymus Bosch painted fantastic images, often for courtly viewers, that left a long legacy.
-Jan Mabuse, Maarten van Heemskerck and Frans Floris were all instrumental in adopting Italian models and incorporating them into their own artistic language.
+At the start of the century, Hieronymus Bosch painted fantastic images, often for courtly viewers, that left a long legacy.
+Jan Mabuse, Maarten van Heemskerck, and Frans Floris were all instrumental in adopting Italian models and incorporating them into their artistic language.
 The spread of Mannerism throughout Europe produced important forms of Northern Mannerist art in the Low Countries.
 Finally, Joachim Patinir was a recognized innovator of landscape painting, while Pieter Bruegel the Elder and Pieter Aertsen helped establish genre painting as a popular subject matter.

 Baroque and classicism

 The 17th century was a period dominated by the distinct individuals Peter Paul Rubens in the Southern Netherlands and Rembrandt van Rijn in the newly independent Dutch Republic.
 Dutch and Flemish painters both followed many of the same themes, including still life, genre, landscape, portraiture and classicism.
 Other artistic tendencies clearly differentiated art in the south from the north: the Counter-Reformation, which spurred on patronage for large altarpieces in the south, was absent from the Dutch Republic, while Flemish painting did not see the development of the types of calm, single-figure genre paintings championed by the likes of Jan Vermeer.